 It's a chess engine, currently trying to make it fast boiiiii (but prob not near stockfish level)

-AI used for ideas/research on chess engines, minimizing code writing because AI sucks at writing actual code anyway and any time I do use it I have to spend 10x the time debugging than if I were to write the code myself :sob:
+AI used for ideas/research on chess engines, minimizing code writing because AI sucks at writing actual technical code anyway and any time I do use it I have to spend 10x the time debugging than if I were to write the code myself :sob:

-Started this project back in May because after AP Comp Sci A was finished, I was bored and decided to learn C# on my own, and make a chess engine
+Started this project back in May because after AP Comp Sci A was finished, I was bored and decided to learn C# on my own, and make a chess engine partly because C# has structs while Java doesn't

 luke